Samara Oblast: History

 After the decree of Tsar Nicholas II on religious tolerance the Old Believers were forced to pay taxes in favour to the Orthodox Church that they believed to be heretical.
 The then Ministry of Interior forbade Samara's public officials to prosecute in this practice, which was contrary to the spirit of the decree.

+During the Russian Civil War, the region was heavily affected by the Russian famine of 1921–1922.

 Under Soviet rule most of the governorate's territory was transformed into the Middle Volga Oblast, which was established on May 14, 1928, and a year later on October 20, 1929, it was again transformed into Middle Volga Krai.
 On January 27, 1935, Samara and the Middle Volga Krai were renamed Kuybyshev and Kuybyshev Krai, respectively, in honor of the Bolshevik leader Valerian Kuybyshev.
 On December 5, 1936, Kuybyshev Krai was transformed into Kuybyshev Oblast upon the adoption of the 1936 Soviet Constitution.
 On January 25, 1991 by the Decree of the Presidium of the Supreme Soviet of the RSFSR, the Kuibyshev Oblast was renamed the Samara Oblast.
 On April 21, 1992, the Congress of People's Deputies of Russia approved the decision of the presidium of the parliament to rename the region, amending Art.
 71 of the Constitution of the RSFSR of 1978, which entered into force on May 16, 1992.

 On 1 August 1997 Samara Oblast signed a power-sharing agreement with the federal government, granting it autonomy.
 This agreement would be abolished on 22 February 2002.

 Tolyatti is the largest city in Russia which does not serve as the administrative center of a federal subject.